Raffaello/threedangles/README.md

 ﻿# threedangles

-Three-D-angles is a 3D triangles engines built from scratch.
+Three-D-angles is a 3D triangles engine built from scratch.

 It will feature the following algorithms: